railsuser2014/openobject-doc-book-en/8/8_20_Config/8_20_Config_accessRights.rst

 One of the most important areas in configuring Open ERP is how to manage access rights to the information in it.

-You're planning to put everything significant to your business into the system, but most of your staff need see only part of it, and may need to change even less of it.
+You are planning to put everything significant to your business into the system, but most of your staff need see only part of it, and may need to change even less of it.
 Who should have rights to what, and how do you manage that?